PRyC/WPBackUp/README.md

 EXCLUDE - Folders (or files) to be excluded from backup

+KEEP_LOCAL - Set 0 to delete the local copy after transfer to S3 (requires an active S3), 1 to keep, eg.:
+KEEP_LOCAL=0

-BACKUP2S3 - Set to 1 to activate S3 (local copy will be deleted)
+BACKUP2S3 - Set to 1 to activate S3
 BACKUP2S3 - Set to 0 to local copy, eg.:
 BACKUP2S3=1